 August 2017: The fast moving St. Lawrence River at the eastern edge of Pointe-St-Charles.

-Walk in the Water: The St. Lawrence River at Pointe-St-Charles is a research and creation project that explores the histories and meanings of the river’s shoreline at the de-industrialized Montreal neighbourhood of Pointe-St-Charles, from environmental and social perspectives.
-It builds on Kathleen Vaughan’s ongoing work based in “the Point” and her interest in and collaborations about water and its meaning (for instance, via the Waters Lost, Waters Found Working Group at Concordia University) and encompasses related water-y projects such as Gardens of Water (2017).
+Walk in the Water builds on Kathleen Vaughan’s ongoing work based in ‘the Point’ and her interest in and collaborations about water and its meaning (for instance, via the Waters Lost, Waters Found Working Group at Concordia University) and encompasses related water-y projects such as Gardens of Water (2017).

-Once, this low-lying, boggy land was part of a seasonal First Nations’ hunting ground.
-When settlers arrived, an actual Point reached into the river, creating a sheltered cove for safe harbour of the ships that in the 1640s brought the young French women known as the ‘Filles du Roi’ [King’s Daughters] to the Maison St. Gabriel, now a historical museum.
-Over the last 200 years, the shoreline itself has been dramatically changed as a result of dumping (the area once served as the city garbage dump) and infilling (with ground excavated to create the Lachine Canal (1820s and 1840s) and the Montreal subway system (1960-70s)).
+Over the last 200 years, the shoreline itself has been dramatically changed as a result of dumping (the area once served as the city garbage dump) and infilling (with ground excavated to create the Lachine Canal in the 1820s and 1840s and the Montreal subway system in the 1960s).
 Now, much of the Point’s terrain by the river is described as being contaminated soil, not fit for human habitation.
-Instead, it is home to Industrial building of railway lines, Highway 10 and the Technoparc, which means that the river is hard to access from the residences of the Point.
+Instead, it is home to Industrial building of railway lines, Highway 10 and a Technoparc, which means that the river is hard to access from the residences of the Point.
 It takes a determined human visitor to get to this part of the island – and yet non-human life continues.